dalesgit/logseq-sd/pages/SD-training-Feb-5.md

 	- Allison used to feel heaviness in talking with someone from other faith style.
 Not so much any more.
 More accepting of me in my own skin.
 	- Anne: waiting and patience have a major role in SD.
 Asking "Where is this directee finding life?"
 	- Theology can be  black and white.
 Go to psychology or experience and it may open up reflection.
+	- Shea had a problem with a musician who asked, "Do you not believe in hell?"
+She glad for awareness of faith styles comes up in various settings, not just